 The Bowers and Wilkins T7 portable Bluetooth speaker certainly has a look that will set itself apart from the competitors.
 Featuring a Micro Matrix design, which is also found in its high-end studio speakers, those honeycombs are for more than looks, they also reduce vibration and distortion.
 Additionally, the T7 has twin bass radiators, which B&W claims will “rewrite the rules” of small speaker audio.

 With two 50mm driver units and “audiophile grade” electronics, the T7 is built with everything you’d come to expect in a high-quality Bluetooth speaker.
-Focusing on clear audio, the on-board digital-to-analog converter (DAC) – which we’ve covered before – promises “clean and balanced sound” at higher volumes.
+Focusing on clear audio, the on-board digital-to-analog converter (DAC) – which we’ve covered

 The T7 also touts its battery life as one of the defining features of this speaker system, with 18 hours of promised listening time.
 In addition to Bluetooth audio, Bowers and Wilkins has also included a 3.5mm stereo jack for non-Bluetooth devices.